 Well this is a pleasant surprise.
 The mid-range LG G Stylo and LG Leon both appeared on T-Mobile's lineup just a couple of months ago, and now they're getting their first significant updates.
 Significant in fact because they're coming to the very latest public build of Android.
 T-Mobile's support pages for both phones were updated this morning telling users to expect an over-the-air update to Android 5.1.1.
 Both phones (also somewhat surprisingly) ran Lollipop 5.0 when they first launched on the US carrier.

 Both phones are getting additional fixes on top of the extra Android features in 5.1, namely "improved battery life (for Wi-Fi Calling) and display."
-Exactly what improving the display entails isn't mentioned.
 Read More

 It seems like the only thing anybody can talk about is Android M, but we should remember that we've got about 4 more months with Lollipop v5.1.1 as the current version until Mango Mojito (probably not) is officially released in October.
 This is no more apparent than when an update appears on AOSP and brings with it thousands of changes.
 In fact, this update is large enough it probably deserved more than a barely noticeable revision bump.